-So when we do realize we don’t look or feel the way we want to, we then chant the sentence….
+So when we do realise we don’t look or feel the way we want to, we then chant the sentence….
 I need to lose weight!

 But successfully losing weight can be easy to say, but difficult to do.